kristengastauer/image-detection/README.md

 - Ensure users are authorized to use the API
 - Ensure that users are accessing their own images uploaded, and not others
+- Not too familiar with SQL injection, would love to research and ensure none is occuring in my API

 ### Query specifications